microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

       - `[Password <String>]`: For security, the password is always returned as null from a LIST or GET operation.
     - `[PhoneMethods <IMicrosoftGraphPhoneAuthenticationMethod[]>]`: The phone numbers registered to a user for authentication.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[PhoneNumber <String>]`: The phone number to text or call for authentication.
 Phone numbers use the format +{country code} {number}x{extension}, with extension optional.
 For example, +1 5555551234 or +1 5555551234x123 are valid.
-Numbers are rejected when creating or updating if they do not match the required format.
+Numbers are rejected when creating or updating if they don't match the required format.
       - `[PhoneType <String>]`: authenticationPhoneType
       - `[SmsSignInState <String>]`: authenticationMethodSignInState
     - `[SoftwareOathMethods <IMicrosoftGraphSoftwareOathAuthenticationMethod[]>]`: The software OATH TOTP applications registered to a user for authentication.